stuartpittaway/glcd/glcd/bitmaps/glcdMakeBitmap/Readme.txt

-This directory contains a utility that will convert image files to a header file that can be used in an Arduino sketch with the glcd library.
+This directory contains a utility that will convert bitmap image files to a header file that can be used in an Arduino sketch with the glcd library.

-The utility is written in the Processing language.
-The pde file runs in the Processing environment on your computer, not on Arduino.
+The utility is written in the Processing language; the glcdMakeBitmap.pde file runs in the Processing environment on your computer - its not an Arduino sketch.
 See: http://processing.org/

-Executable versions of this utility are in directories for the relevant operating systems
+Also included are a java runtime (glcdMakeBitmap.jar) and java source (glcdMakeBitmap.java)

-Run the utility and drop the image file to be converted into the window.
+Run the utility by loading the pde into Processing (or using the jar from the command line) and drop the image file to be converted into the window.
 If the image can be converted, A header file is created in the bitmap directory.
-If the image file name is image.bmp, the header is named image.h
+For example, if the image file name to be converted is named image.bmp, the header is named image.h

-The utility also creates an aggregate header file named allBitmaps.h that includes all header files in the bitmap directory.
+The utility can also update the aggregate header file (named allBitmaps.h).
 Including allBitmaps.h in your sketch makes all images in the bitmaps directory available.
-Flash memory is only consumed for images that are explicitly used by your code. allBitmaps.h is automatically updated each time you drop an  image to be converted.
+Flash memory is only consumed for images that are explicitly used by your code so there is no penalty using this file instead of explicitly including header files.

+To update allBitmaps.h to include all header files in the bitmap directory, click the window.

 See the glcd documentation for more informaton on using bitmaps.